CloudNative-Solutions/CloudNative-Solutions.github.io/content/english/blog/argocd-and-clusterapi.md

 ## Conclusion

-The integration of Argo CD with ClusterAPI through the [argocd-capi-controller](https://github.com/CloudNative-Solutions/argocd-capi-controller) and the strategic use of ApplicationSets presents a robust solution for managing Kubernetes clusters at scale.
+The integration of Argo CD with Cluster API through the [argocd-capi-controller](https://github.com/CloudNative-Solutions/argocd-capi-controller) and the strategic use of ApplicationSets presents a robust solution for managing Kubernetes clusters at scale.
 By leveraging the sync-wave feature for deployment order, this synergy not only automates the tedious tasks of cluster provisioning and configuration but also ensures that applications are deployed in a precise, dependency-aware manner.
-With Argo CD and ClusterAPI working in harmony, the process of deploying and managing applications across multiple clusters is not just automated but refined to meet the nuanced demands of modern cloud-native environments.
+With Argo CD and Cluster API working in harmony, the process of deploying and managing applications across multiple clusters is not just automated but refined to meet the nuanced demands of modern cloud-native environments.

 ## To Be Continued

-Next, we'll demonstrate the automatic deployment of AWS EKS clusters using Argo CD and ClusterAPI.
+Next, we'll demonstrate the automatic deployment of AWS EKS clusters using Argo CD and Cluster API.
 Stay tuned for a practical guide on implementing these technologies in action.